otrv4/otrv4/otrv4.md

 #### Receiving an Error Message

-* Notify the user that an error has occurred.
+* Detect if an error code exists in the form "ERROR_CODE_x" where x is a number.
-* Display the human-readable message to the user.
+* Display the human-readable error message to the user.
+If an error code exists,

-(TODO: hmm, do we want to include internationalization here in some way?)
+* Display the message in the user configured language.

 #### User requests to end an OTR conversation